 - 7.6.3.1 Identifying Distinguished Schools.
-The District and Association will use a mutually agreed upon and annually reviewed method to measure school performance.
-This method will be developed by the Transition Team and will be based on technical specifications and shall meet the following standards: - The method shall include multiple measures of school performance. - The method shall include substantially more information on student performance than Colorado School Accountability Ratings or Adequate Yearly Progress, and shall include measures that show student growth based on two consecutive years of data. - The method shall include student performance data from other sources than the CSAP test. - The method shall include data other than student test scores, including but not limited to data gathered from school satisfaction surveys and student attendance.
+The Department of Assessment and Research will develop a method to measure school performance.
+The Transition Team will review and approve this method which will be based on technical specifications and shall meet the following standards: - The method shall include multiple measures of school performance. - The method shall include substantially more information on student performance than Colorado School Accountability Ratings or Adequate Yearly Progress, and shall include measures that show student growth based on two consecutive years of data. - The method shall include data other than student test scores, including but not limited to data gathered from school satisfaction surveys and student attendance.

-The technical specifications for expectations for measuring school performance shall be published on the
+The technical specifications for expectations for measuring school performance shall be published on the website of the Professional Compensation System for Teachers: www.denverprocomp.org.